CSEdelft/DJIT/README.md

 # DJIT
-DJIT but we take it waaaay too far
+DJIT we take it waaaay too far?